 The Vermont dining room is known for excellent, healthful, and varied meals featuring locally grown food.
 As a matter of course, vegetarian, vegan and non-vegetarian dishes are offered.
 The college makes every effort to accommodate the dietary needs of students, particularly those those allergies or sensitivities may be debilitating or life-threatening.

 Please contact the Access and Disability Support Office at firstname.lastname@example.org to discuss your needs in advance of the residency, so that we may assess and determine best options for you.

 Port Townsend, Washington, Educational Site

-Housing at the Port Townsend residency site is in renovated Officers’ Quarters.
+Housing at the Port Townsend residency site is in renovated Officers’ Quarters and dormitories.
 Most are two-story duplexes and the majority of rooms are single occupancy.
-Buildings nicely furnished and linens are provided.
+Buildings are nicely furnished and linens are provided.

 Residency meals are provided by The Commons, Fort Worden’s multi-use dining facility.
 Daily meal options include meat, vegetarian, and vegan dishes; other dietary needs should be shared with the Access and Disability Support Office at email@example.com and will be communicated to the site manager as needed.